marczaku/105-unity-basics/slides/008-unity-event-functions.md

 }
 ```

-- These three functions are called for collisions for Objects with 3D-Colliders
-- Only, if the other object‘s collider is not a Trigger
-- Only, if at least one of both objects has a RigidBody
-- You will find all details about the collision in the Collision-Object

 ---

 ## 9. Trigger (3D)

+- These three functions are called for collisions for 3D-Objects
+- Only, if the other object‘s collider is a Trigger
+- Only, if one of both objects has a RigidBody
+- You will find all details about the collider in the Collider-Object

 ```cs
 using UnityEngine;